How Does ChatGPT Work? A Plain-English Explanation

 Who Owns ChatGPT?

-ChatGPT is owned and developed by OpenAI, which was founded in 2015 and restructured from a nonprofit into a capped-profit organization in 2019.
-Microsoft is OpenAI's largest investor, with a reported $10 billion investment in 2023.
-OpenAI is privately held and has no public stock symbol, though Microsoft (MSFT) is often seen as the primary public market proxy for OpenAI's growth.
+ChatGPT is owned and developed by OpenAI, which was founded in 2015 and restructured again in 2025 into a two-part structure: the OpenAI Foundation (a nonprofit that controls the for-profit arm) and OpenAI Group PBC (a public benefit corporation).
+Microsoft is OpenAI's largest outside investor, with a cumulative investment of about $13.8 billion and a 27% stake in OpenAI Group PBC.
+OpenAI itself is privately held and has no public stock symbol, though Microsoft (MSFT) is often seen as the primary public market proxy for OpenAI's growth.
 For a full breakdown of the ownership structure behind ChatGPT and its major competitors, read our article on who owns ChatGPT, Claude, and Copilot.

 How ChatGPT Compares to Other AI Models